-Alison Tsai - Co-Chair
+Alison Tsai - Chair

-Maya Wodnicka - Secretary and Head of Sponsorship
+Maya Wodnicka - Co-Treasurer, Membership and Secretary

 Registered Foreign Lawyer (England & Wales)

 Maya studied law in Germany, France and Switzerland, before qualifying as a solicitor in England & Wales in 2012.

 Barbie Ho – Membership and Secretary, Engagement and Wellbeing

 Legal Counsel - Kerry Holdings Limited

 Barbie’s practice covers IP protection and enforcement.
 She advises on strategic issues in China relating to portfolio management, brand protection, copyright protection, domain name disputes, anti-counterfeiting and commercial exploitation of IP rights, as well as other commercial IP issues such as licensing, assignments and IP audits for mergers and acquisitions.
 Barbie has been recognised as Trademark Rising Star in Hong Kong by Euromoney Legal Media Group’s Expert Guide and Rising Star in IP in Hong Kong by Managing Intellectual Property.
 Barbie is qualified in Hong Kong and is fluent in English, Cantonese and Mandarin.

 Janice Yau Garton - Thought Leadership and Workplace Culture